 The Lookout Deck

-A casual and fun spot overlooking the beach that is popular with visitors and locals alike, The Lookout Deck serves up cocktails, seafood and everything between.
+A casual and fun spot overlooking the beach that is popular with visitors and locals alike, The Lookout Deck serves up cocktails, seafood and everything in between.

-5. Most Popular Things to Do Along The Garden Route
+5. Most Popular Things to Do Along the Garden Route

 Once again, we’ve imagined that you’re driving from Cape Town and have devised this list of fun things to do along the way.